algorithmiaio/api-docs/source/includes/_data.md

 data://.algo/:author/:algoname/temp/:filename
 ```
 Temporary algorithm collections give you a space to store data on a temporary basis.
 You will find the temporary collections under a `temp` directory inside of an algorithm collection.
 For example, a user can have an algorithm that produces a file inside of a temporary collection.

+The temporary algorithm collections are particularly useful for algorithms that produce files as a result of the sample input.
+For example, if your sample input generates a file, using a temporary algorithm collection allows the algorithm to store its output but will be cleaned up after a day.

 ### The Simplified Format